EDU2125

 Before the start of class every Tuesday, participants will complete an online survey pertaining to the topic that week.
 In each survey, participants will:

-2. Complete a brief quiz consisting of questions about the various concepts, terminology, events, people, themes, etc. addressed in the readings.
-Participants’ responses to the quiz questions will not be graded.
-The purpose of the quiz is not to evaluate participants’ comprehension of the readings, but to help the instructor adjust the contents of the lecture and better facilitate class discussions;
+Complete a brief survey consisting of questions about the various concepts, terminology, events, people, themes, etc. addressed in the readings.
+Participants’ responses to the survey questions will not be graded.
+The purpose of the survey is not to evaluate participants’ comprehension of the readings, but to help the instructor adjust the contents of the lecture and better facilitate class discussions;

-3. Submit one discussion question and one general question about something that is unclear, confusing, or interesting about the contents of the readings or weekly topic.
+Submit one discussion question about something that is unclear, confusing, or interesting about the contents of the readings or weekly topic.
 While participants’ quiz responses will not be evaluated, the quality and sincerity of discussion questions will be.
 (See the Evaluation Policy below.);

 The deadline to complete the weekly survey will be strictly observed.
 Late submissions will not be accepted.